gruntjs/grunt-docs/Creating-tasks.md

 ## Multi Tasks
 When a multi task is run, Grunt looks for a property of the same name in the Grunt configuration.
 Multi-tasks can have multiple configurations, defined using arbitrarily named "targets."

 Specifying both a task and target like `grunt concat:foo` or `grunt concat:bar` will process just the specified target's configuration, while running `grunt concat` will iterate over _all_ targets, processing each in turn.
-Note that if a task has been renamed with [grunt.renameTask](https://github.com/gruntjs/grunt/wiki/grunt#wiki-grunt-renameTask), Grunt will look for a property with the _new_ task name in the config object.
+Note that if a task has been renamed with [grunt.task.renameTask](grunt.task#grunt.task.renameTask), Grunt will look for a property with the _new_ task name in the config object.

 Most of the contrib tasks, including the [grunt-contrib-jshint plugin jshint task](https://github.com/gruntjs/grunt-contrib-jshint), [concat task](https://github.com/gruntjs/grunt-contrib-concat) and [grunt-contrib-concat plugin concat task](https://github.com/gruntjs/grunt-contrib-concat) are multi tasks.